Hugh Durham: Florida State Seminoles

-After Durham received his undergraduate degree from Florida State in 1959, FSU head coach Bud Kennedy hired him as an assistant coach.
+After Durham received his Bachelor's degree from Florida State in 1959, FSU head coach Bud Kennedy hired him as an assistant coach.
 Durham served as Kennedy's assistant for seven seasons.

 Prior to the 1966–67 season, Kennedy was diagnosed with stomach cancer and died shortly thereafter.
 Durham was elevated to head coach at Florida State at the age of 29.
 He is one of the youngest head coaches in NCAA Division I basketball history.

 Durham was head coach at his alma mater for 12 seasons, is the school's all-time most successful coach, led the Seminoles to the 1972 NCAA Championship game and three NCAA Tournaments.

 In the 1966–67 season, Durham recruited and coached the first African-American basketball player in Florida State sports history.
 As an assistant coach, Durham recruited Lenny Hall.
 Hall was a native of Camden, NJ, who was playing for St. Petersburg Junior College.
 Both Bud Kennedy and Durham signed Hall.
 However, Kennedy died of cancer before Hall played his first game at FSU.
 As a 29-year-old first-year head coach, Durham was the subject of intense criticism.
 Five seasons later, Durham would take a team with five African-American starters to the NCAA Championship game.
 There would only be one white player on the 13-man Seminole roster, John Amick, who played in 11 games and sported a lengthy ponytail.

 In the 1967–68 season, only his second as head coach at FSU, Durham led the Seminoles to only their second NCAA Tournament in school history.
 FSU received an NCAA Tournament at-large bid as an Independent at a time when only 25 teams were invited to play in the NCAA tournament.
 Dave Cowens was a sophomore and the catalyst of the 1968 team.
 Cowens had been a part of Durham's first recruiting class as the head coach at FSU that had also included Lenny Hall.

 In 1972, Durham led Florida State to the greatest basketball season in school history.
 The team went 27–6 and earned another at-large berth to the NCAA tournament.
 The Seminoles shocked the basketball world by advancing to the NCAA Championship game.